Gallery-of-Kaeon/Kaeon-FUSION/README.md

 To free developers from the bondage of incomplete tools, we have created Kaeon FUSION: the first ever universal programming language.
-What this means,
-is that any software project can be done entirely in Kaeon FUSION.

 ## Contents of this repository